haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/deployment/pipeline/build-system.md

 ### Set up the build system
 To set up the build system:

-1. Log in to the build system as, or switch to, the Magento file system owner.
+1. Log in to the build system as, or switch to, the Magento文件系统所有者.
 2. Retrieve the Magento code from source control.

 	If you use Git, use the following command: